 2. Poor Quality Materials

-- Durability: Bedding should withstand regular washing and handling.
+- Durability: Bedding should withstand frequent washing.

 3. Unsecured Fitted Sheets